 The patients were divided into 2 groups:

-Prolotherapy injections – 27 patients and PRP injections- 22 patients.
+Prolotherapy injections – 27 patients got the dextrose Prolotherapy shots and 22 received the PRP injections.

 The patients were given 3 injections of 4 mL solution into periarticular and intra-articular ankle joint spaces.